pforret/jekyll.forret.com/_posts/2004/2004-06-25-doctorow-drm-is-evil.md

 categories:
   - copyright
 ---
 Some stuff you just know without being able to express it adequately.
-I hate badly designed copy-protection schemes, but I couldn&#8217;t find the right arguments to make my case without being &#8216;against&#8217; artist.
+I hate badly designed copy-protection schemes, but I couldn't find the right arguments to make my case without being &#8216;against' artist.
 And then someone better informed comes along and sums it all up in a well-thought and clear presentation.
-That&#8217;s what happened with this speech  [on DRM (Digital Rights Management) by Cory Doctorow](http://www.dashes.com/anil/stuff/doctorow-drm-ms.html) at Microsoft Research.
+That's what happened with this speech  [on DRM (Digital Rights Management) by Cory Doctorow](http://www.dashes.com/anil/stuff/doctorow-drm-ms.html) at Microsoft Research.

 His five main points are:

-  * DRM systems don&#8217;t work
+  * DRM systems don't work
     > _&#8220;all DRM systems share a common vulnerability: they provide their attackers with ciphertext, the cipher and the key.&#8221;_ Public Key cryptography is not entirely done justice here, but brings with it a whole other truckload of problems: revocation, trust hierarchy, &#8230;

   * DRM systems are bad for society
-    > Great quote: _&#8220;Remember Schneier&#8217;s Law?
-Anyone can come up with a security system so clever that he can&#8217;t see its flaws.&#8221; and on DVD regions: &#8220;There&#8217;s no copyright here or in anywhere I know of that says that an author should be able to control **where** you enjoy her creative works, once you&#8217;ve paid for them. &#8220;_
+    > Great quote: _&#8220;Remember Schneier's Law?
+Anyone can come up with a security system so clever that he can't see its flaws.&#8221; and on DVD regions: &#8220;There's no copyright here or in anywhere I know of that says that an author should be able to control **where** you enjoy her creative works, once you've paid for them. &#8220;_

   * DRM systems are bad for business
     > _&#8220;DRM is the software equivalent of (&#8230;) closed hardware interfaces&#8221;_